-In this article, we'll look at:
+In this article, we'll explore:

-What causes missed contract renewals
+What causes missed contract renewals?

-Five contract renewal contract best practices
+Contract renewal best practices for 2024

-What is a Vendor Contract Renewal?
+What is a Contract Renewal?

 What Causes Missed Contract Renewals?